 Access: Rutland Water and ‘Rutland Belle’ have been recognised and acknowledged by the Tourist Board and Rutland Access for efforts made to provide easy access for all.

 Rutland Belle at The Harbour, Whitwell, North Shore, has a vehicle drop-off area and a boarding lift for disabled access.
-The approach has ramps and handrails and a special bridging-plate means there is no gap to breach between quayside and boat.
+The approach has ramps and handrails and a special bridging-plate means there is no gap to breach between the landing stage and the boat.
 For those unable to manage the three steps down inside the boat, the crew are happy to operate the hydraulic lift, designed to take wheelchairs and is rated at 200kg SWL (safe working load).

 Rutland Water is a large, horseshoe-shaped reservoir set within three thousand acres of beautiful countryside in the east midlands region of England.
 Anglian Water owns and administers the reservoir, and around its twenty-five mile perimeter there are four leisure areas.
 Three are on the north shore at Barnsdale, Whitwell and Sykes Lane.

 One is on the south shore at Normanton.
 Each of these areas has parking, refreshment kiosks (ice-cream van by the Church), picnic areas, attractions and toilets.
-There are two cafes at Rutland Water – The Harbour Café Bar at Whitwell – and L’Oliveto – Italiana at Normanton.
+There are two cafes at Rutland Water – The Harbour Café Bar at Whitwell – and The Waterside Café – at Normanton.
 The nature reserve lies at the western end of Rutland Water at Egleton.

-Find out more about Rutland Water and the surrounding area from the helpful staff at The Rutland Water Visitor Centre at Sykes Lane or by visiting the Discover Rutland website.
+Find out more about Rutland Water and the surrounding area from the helpful staff at The Rutland Water Visitor Centre at Sykes Lane (Tel: 01780 686800) or by visiting the Discover Rutland website.